contao/docs/docs/dev/framework/content-elements.md

 Instead of tagging the content element controller service via the service configuration, the service tag can also be configured through annotations, as already used in the code example above.
-The annotation can be used on the class of the content element or on the method that will deliver the response.
+The annotation can be used on the class of the content element, if the class is invokable (has an `__invoke` method) or extends from the `AbstractFragmentController`.
+Otherwise the annotation can be used on the method that will deliver the response.

 The following example sets the type of the content element to `my_example`, puts it in the `media` category, sets the template name to `ce_some_example` and defines